tttttent/Game-471-paper/paper.md

 ---
-title: Personal and Communal Psychological struggle:*A Night In The Woods* Game Analysis
+title: Ghosts of the Self and Society:Supernatural Horror and Psychological Struggle in *Night in the Woods*
+subtitle: A Game Analysis
 author: Jasmin Aidarov
-date: 2025-03-11
+date: 2025-04-08
 thanks: Game 471
 ---

+\newpage

 **Research Question:** How does *Night in the Woods* use supernatural horror to depict collective and personal psychological struggle?